damiant/dust/roadmap.md

 - 🟠 Ability to search for events between 2 times (eg 2 to 4pm)
 - 🟠 Some kind of priority on favorites (eg color, maybe long press?)
 - 🟠 Tracking friends
-- 🔴 If offline and unable to download an event then show message 'Unable to download data for [event]'.
 - 🔴 Sync calendar does not delete events you have removed from favorites
 - 🔴 Possibly duplicating calendar entries on Android
 - 🔴 Switch to using the Capacitor plugin  https://ebarooni.github.io/capacitor-calendar/